msssk/jsbp/codecon.md

 	/* .... */
 }();
 ```
-* Use camel-casing for naming
-* Start constructor names with a capital letter
 * Use a consistent variable name as an alias for `this` (recommended: `self`).
 Aliasing `this` is useful when calling functions that lose context.
 * Do not reuse variable names as label names
 * Do not use trailing underscores in variable names